-Groundwater Flow Direction and Gradient Calculator
+Groundwater Flow Direction and Hydraulic Gradient Calculator

 Register to enable "Calculate" button for groundwater gradient and flow.